-Dairy Recovery Concessional Loans are available to assist eligible dairy farm businesses in South Australia impacted by the May 2016 decision of Murray Goulburn and Fonterra to reduce farm gate milk prices.
+Dairy Recovery Concessional Loans are available to assist commercially viable dairy farm businesses in South Australia impacted by the 2016 decisions of Murray Goulburn and Fonterra to reduce farm gate milk prices.

-The Australian Government is providing South Australia with a total of $10 million for the provision of both the Dairy Recovery Concessional Loans and Drought Assistance Concessional Loans scheme for the 2016/17 application period.
+The Australian Government is providing South Australia with a total of $10 million for the provision of:

 Key features of the Dairy Recovery Concessional Loans scheme